ravmarcin/DInSAR_Deformation_Detection/README.md

 # DInSAR_Deformation_Detection
-Deformation Detection App
-DInSAR Deformation Detection Application 0.0.1
+"DInSAR Deformation Detection Application 0.0.1\n" "\n"
-Published: GNU AGPLv3 License
+"Published: GNU AGPLv3 License\n"
+"\n"
-Copyright: \xa9 2020, Poland
+"Copyright: \xa9 2020, Poland \n"
+"\n"
-Author: Rafal Marciniak
+"Author: Rafal Marciniak\n"
-E-mail: rav.marcin.geodezja@gmail.com
+"E-mail: rav.marcin.geodezja@gmail.com\n"
+"\n"
-The main purpose of the application is the ability to define the location of deformation in DInSAR images.
-It uses machine learning techniques, in particular the methods of multiclass logistic regression.
-In addition, the application allows you to:
+"The main purpose of the application is the ability to define the location\n" "of deformation in DInSAR images.
+It uses machine learning techniques,\n" "in particular the methods of multiclass logistic regression.\n" "In addition, the application allows you to:\n"
-- improvement of the regression model and validation,
-- connecting models and changing model parameters,
-- eliminating jumps in values on displacements images,
-- identification of places with incorrect displacement (artifacts),
-- estimation of the probability of the predicted classes,
-- operating in UTM and WGS systems.
+"- improvement of the regression model and validation\n" "- connecting models and changing model parameters\n" "- eliminating jumps in values on displacements images\n" "- identification of places with incorrect displacement (artifacts)\n" "- estimation of the probability of the predicted classes\n" "- operating in UTM and WGS systems"